vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 depth of the cross-encoder.
 The Vespa [msmarco ranking sample application](https://github.com/vespa-engine/sample-apps/tree/master/msmarco-ranking) demonstrates an effective ranking pipeline.

-**Have you considered using GPU to accelerate the MaxSim scoring?
-Going full CUDA-mode might pay off!**
-We have considered it, but it also requires moving data to and from the regular memory since Vespa supports real-time CRUD operation and is not built for a static batch of data that we could move into the GPU and forget about.

 **How does ColBERT relate to Vespa’s support for nearestNeighbor search?**
 It does not directly relate to Vespa’s